ahmednabil208/argocd-jenkins-demo/README.md

-# 🚀 CI/CD with Jenkins, Argo CD, and Minikube
+#  CI/CD with Jenkins and Argo CD

 This project demonstrates a **complete CI/CD pipeline** using **Jenkins** for Continuous Integration (CI) and **Argo CD** for Continuous Deployment (CD) — all running on a local **Minikube** Kubernetes cluster.